dev-z/Express-JWT-MongoDB-Mocha-boilerplate/README.md

 Uses Mocha adn ChaiJS to run automated tests.
 You can use the results to integrate with CI/CD tools.
 Run the command "npm test" to run the tests.
-> Please note that running the tests clears the database, so DON'T RUN THE TESTS WHEN CONNECTED TO YOUR PRODUCTION DATABASE.
+> Please note that running the tests clears the database.
+I have configured the scripts and code to use a mock db for the tests.
+> In any case, please DO NOT override these settings and run the tests while connected to production database.
+You have been warned, and such a disaster is in no way, my fault.

 Run tests with command:
 ```bash